cscheid/cscheid.net/advice/index.md

 You will over the course of your career review many things.
 Remember this very important rule: in very few occasions you will be reviewing people.

-If you are reviewing a paper, it is not *the authors* that might be wrong: it's the *paper*.
-This is a good habit to get into: even if you are correct in pointing out a problem, the readers of your review are much more likely to pay attention to what you are saying if you do not make it personal.
+If you are reviewing a paper, it is never *the authors* that are wrong; rather, you only know that the *paper* might be wrong.
+Before every review, make sure you check what you wrote.
+Very rarely you should need to write "author".

+This is a matter of making the process less of a personal judgment, but it is also a matter of making it more precise: you truly do not know if this was just a slipup.
+And writeup screwups that look bad happen.
+I've made many of them myself, and get used to the following
+idea: you'll make them too.

+Hence, making your reviews about the paper and not about the authors is a good habit to get into: it makes your review much more likely to be listened to.

 ## External sites